-Capturing audio and deriving real-time insights seems complicated, but it’s not as hard as you think.
-Twilio Media Streams provide real-time raw audio and gives developers the flexibility to integrate this audio in the voice stack of your choice.
-Couple that with the power of Symbl, and you can do even more to surface actionable insights with customer interactions through the Symbl WebSocket API.
+Capturing audio and deriving real-time insights is not as hard as you may think.
+Twilio Media Streams provide real-time raw audio and give developers the flexibility to integrate this audio in the voice stack of choice.
+Couple that with the power of Symbl, and you can surface actionable insights with customer interactions through the Symbl WebSocket API.

-What you get: You’re receive a post-conversation email with email with topics generated, number of action items, and a link to go view the full summary output
+What can you expect upon successful installation?
+A post-conversation email with topics generated, of action items, and a link to view the full summary output

 This blog post will guide you step-by-step through integrating the Symbl WebSocket API into Twilio Media Streams.